Decision Method

 - 1

 Write down the decision you need to make in one clear sentence.
-A well-framed question keeps the discussion focused.
-Example: 'Which project management tool should our team switch to?'
+A well-framed question keeps the discussion focused and prevents scope creep.
+"Which project management tool should our team switch to?" is actionable.
+"How should we improve our workflows?" is too broad.
+If you cannot write the decision as a question with a finite set of answers, you need to narrow it first.

 - 2